Igor (film): Plot

-One Igor, however, is a talented inventor and smarter than most of Malaria's scientists who aspires to be an evil scientist himself.
-Among his inventions are his friends Scamper, a re-animated, immortal and suicidal rabbit, and Brain, an unintelligent robot with a human brain transplanted into a life support jar.
-Unfortunately, he must keep his talent a secret out of fear of being sent to the "Igor Recycling Plant", especially from his master, the incompetent Dr. Glockenstein.
-Meanwhile, another evil scientist named Dr. Schadenfreude becomes immensely popular due to winning several Evil Science Fairs in a row.
-In truth, he always steals the prize-winner from another scientist before the fair with help of his shape-shifting girlfriend, Jaclyn, and desires to overthrow King Malbert and rule Malaria as its new king.
+One Igor aspires to become an evil scientist himself; his inventions include his friends Scamper, an immortal, yet suicidal rabbit, and Brain, an unintelligent brain in a jar.
+Igor must hide his scientific talents for fear of being sent to the "Igor Recycling Plant", especially from his master, the incompetent Dr. Glickenstein.
+Meanwhile, the popular Dr. Schadenfreude has won seventeen Evil Science Fairs by stealing the winning inventions from other scientists with the help of his shape-shifting girlfriend Jaclyn, and plots to use this year's invention to overthrow Malbert and rule Malaria himself.